homalg-project/CddInterface/README.md

     ./configure --with-gaproot=path-to-gaproot
     make

-where the `<path-to-gaproot> ` is the path to the folder where you installed and compiled `Gap` and which contains the file `sysinfo.gap`.
+where the `<path-to-gaproot>` is the path to the folder where you installed and compiled `Gap` and which contains the file `sysinfo.gap`.
+The default value is `../..`.

 ## Simple installation (includes building the current cdd from source):

-For a simplified installation, try the following two commands in the main CddInterface directory
+For a simplified installation, try the following command in the main CddInterface directory

     ./install.sh <path-to-gaproot>